-The Beatrice M. Haggerty Gallery at the University of Dallas is thrilled to announce an open call to artists currently enrolled in an MA or MFA degree in Arlington, Dallas, Denton, and Fort Worth.
-This call is open themed and submissions from all visual media are eligible, including drawing, painting, sculpture, installation and video (artists must supply all required electronic equipment).
+The Beatrice M. Haggerty Gallery at the University of Dallas is please to announce an open call for Onward Forward 2018.
+This exhibition call is for artists currently enrolled in an MA or MFA degree in Dallas, Denton, and Fort Worth.
+The exhibition is open themed and submissions from all visual media are eligible, including drawing, painting, sculpture, installation and video (artists must supply all required electronic equipment).
 All work must be ready to hang.

-The juried group show will offer selected students the opportunity to exhibit work alongside their university colleagues in the region.
-The exhibition will offer visitors an overview of the variety of perspectives that exist locally.
+The juried group show will offer selected students the opportunity to exhibit work alongside their university colleagues in the region and gives visitors an excellent overview of the variety of perspectives that exist locally.

 All art to be picked up